sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 ^^^^^

-:Message: Removing file from transfer queue &#34;%(path)s&#34; as it was removed from the source location.
+:Message: Removing file from transfer queue "%(path)s" as it was removed from the source location.
 :Groups: transfer, informational, client-side
 :From version: 4.3.0
 :To version: None